-30 lecture, 60 lab, 0 clinical, 0 other, 90 total contact hours This is an introductory course that deals with the basic principles of hydraulic and pneumatic components and circuits.
+This is an introductory course that deals with the basic principles of hydraulic and pneumatic components and circuits.
 Topics covered include fluid power safety and operating principles, pumps and compressors, fluids, contamination control, directional valves, pressure controls, flow controls, actuators, and accumulators.
 Lab exercises include component disassembly of components, inspection, reassembly, and building circuits on the hydraulic trainers.

-FLP 174 FLP Co-op Education I
+FLP Co-op Education I FLP 174

-0 lecture, 0 lab, 0 clinical, 120 other, 120 total contact hours In this course, students gain skills from a new experience in an approved, compensated, industry-related position.
+In this course, students gain skills from a new experience in an approved. compensated, industry-related position.
 Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experience.